cunnie/writings/i_am_become_forever.md

 And then she felt an emotion, a feeling.
 A feeling with which she was not previously acquainted.
 She tried to put a name to the feeling.

-_If deep purple was a feeling._
+_If electric blue cobalt was a feeling._

-Yes, it felt like deep purple.
-Not dark in the sense of despair, but rather dark in the sense of unknowable.
+Yes, it felt like electric blue cobalt: bright, energizing, and mysterious.
 And strong, too.
 She felt a mild sense of vertigo, and her vision blurred.

 She also felt oddly calm.